The world’s largest investor and the circular economy: BlackRock

 Enablers: Companies that provide innovative solutions enabling others to become circular, such as by offering sharing or resale platforms, or innovative sorting and recycling technologies.
 An example is Tomra whose ‘reverse vending machines’ allow consumers to return glass bottles and cans to supermarkets.

-Beneficiaries: Companies that benefit from the transition to a circular economy, such as those that will see increased demand for their products resulting from shifts away from certain hard to recycle plastics.
+Beneficiaries: Companies that benefit from the transition to a circular economy, such as those that will see increased demand for their products resulting from shifts away from certain hard to plastics.
 For example, Ball Corporation has seen significant growth in demand for its aluminium packaging as companies look for alternatives to plastic packaging.

 BlackRock’s circular economy fund raised almost USD 1 billion in its first year, from just USD 20 million seed funding in October 2019.
 As of July 2021, the Fund has grown to more than USD 2 billion in assets under management.
 A 2021 report pointed to plastics, technology, healthcare and fashion as key sectors with high circular economy growth potential, closely aligned with the sectors identified in the Ellen MacArthur Foundation’s 2020 report.